 If there is a call for heat, the pump will start to circulate the central heating water, operating the flow switch.
 The fan will run at full speed; once the air pressure switch is proved the burner will light.
 The burner output then automatically adjusts to suit the system demand; as the temperature of the water in the boiler approaches that set by the adjustable temperature selector, the burner output is reduced.
-When the set temperature is reached, the burner is turned off and the fan stops (the fan drops to low speed on the Alpha 240P and 280P).
-The pump continues to run for five minutes to remove residual heat build up in the boiler.
+When the set temperature is reached, the burner is turned off and fan drops to low speed.
 The burner will not relight for 3 minutes.
-If the CH sensor has not registered the pre-set temperature but the room thermostat is satisfied the burner is turned off, the fan stops (the fan drops to low speed on the Alpha 240P and 280P) and the pump continues to run for five minutes.
+If the CH sensor has not registered the pre-set temperature but the room thermostat is satisfied the burner is turned off, the fan drops to low speed.
 In this instance there is no 3 minute delay before the burner will relight.